tchop Logo

 Inclusive job postings

-Instead of saying, “We’re looking for a young, dynamic candidate,” opt for “We’re looking for a highly motivated candidate.”
+Instead of "We're looking for a young, dynamic candidate," try "We're looking for a highly motivated candidate."
+The second version focuses on what actually matters for the role without excluding people based on age.

 Neutral leadership updates